gitblanc/gitblanc/README.md

 _🔥You can check [my personal degree's notes](https://gitblanc.github.io/Obsidian-Notes/) where I store all my knowledge related to my degree.
 I love to share it to everyone🔥_

-_🌊You can also check [my personal cybersecurity notes](https://gitblanc.github.io/c1b3rn0t3s), where I upload all my offensive cybersecurity knowledge and writeups🌊_

 _🦜As you can see, I love to build and share my digital garden🦜_

 <p align="center">